When Ancient North America Died

-Yes there was it was 3 million square miles of ice.
+Yes there was 3 million square miles of ice.
 Read more: "First Americans May Have Been European" by Bjorn Carey February 19, 2006

 This is hotly disputed it seems more for political reasons more than anything else.
 But where did the Clovis people go regardless of origins?
 Evidence suggest a mega-Tunguska event over North America.

 "Artifacts from the Clovis culture, whose members are believed to be among the earliest settlers of this continent, disappeared from the archaeological record.
 Northern glaciers moved southward and forests turned into tundra.
 The period is linked to the onset of agriculture in the Middle East, perhaps because hunting and gathering could no longer provide adequate food supplies."